claude_cahun_masked_pose

 Self portrait (in velvet dress, at La Rocquaise) 1939

 They initially stayed at St Brelade’s Bay Hotel where Cahun’s family had holidayed.
 But the couple soon bought La Rocquaise, a house overlooking the bay.
 They became village eccentrics; walking their cat, Kid, on a lead, wearing trousers and making art in and around the house.
-Initially they found life in Jersey to be a ‘holiday without end.’
-But with the prospect of a Nazi invasion of Jersey looking very likely in 1940, they refused to be evacuated back to England.
-Instead they decided to mount an underground resistance campaign following the Nazi’s occupation of the Island in June 1940.
-Their campaign largely took the form of propaganda in the form of fake news sheets – authored by listening to the BBC on an illegal radio and then translated into German by Moore.
+Initially they found life in Jersey to be a ‘holiday without end’.
+But with the prospect of a Nazi invasion of Jersey looking very likely in 1940, they refused to evacuate back to England.
+Instead, they decided to mount an underground resistance campaign following the German occupation of the Island in June 1940.
+Their campaign involved propaganda in the form of fake news sheets – authored by listening to the BBC on an illegal radio and then translated into German by Moore.
 These were left in places German soldiers might find them.
 Find out more about this campaign here.

-Their two-person campaign against the Nazi’s lasted a risky four years and provoked the Nazi’s – who spent years looking for the perpetrators.
-Until the summer of 1944 when the Gestapo entered La Rocquaise to investigate the ‘sisters.’
+Their two-person campaign against the regime lasted a risky four years and provoked the German authorities who spent years looking for the perpetrators.
+Finally, in the summer of 1944, the Gestapo entered La Rocquaise to investigate the ‘sisters’.
 Cahun and Moore ended up in prison in St Helier and narrowly avoided a sentence of death.
-They remained in jail until 9 May 1945, the day Jersey was liberated.
-The couple stayed on in Jersey until 1953, until Cahun’s increasing ill health, as well as their bitterness against the locals who had (as they saw it) collaborated with the Nazis, saw them briefly returning to Paris to see if they might live there again.
-But back in Jersey in late 1954, Cahun was taken into hospital and died on 8 December, aged 60.
+They remained in jail until 9 May 1945, when Jersey was liberated.
+The couple stayed on in Jersey until 1953, but Cahun’s increasing ill health, as well as their bitterness against the locals who had (as they saw it) collaborated with the Nazis, saw them briefly returning to Paris to see if they might live there again.
+But they returned to Jersey and in late 1954 Cahun was taken into hospital and died on 8 December, aged 60.
 Moore lived on in Jersey until 1972, when she ended her own life.

 Self portrait (with Nazi badge between her teeth) of Claude Cahun

-Self portrait (with Nazi badge between her teeth) 1945
+Self portrait (with Nazi badge between the teeth) 1945

-Cahun and Moore are both buried in St Brelade’s Church on Jersey, which is next door to their old house.
-The church is a place Cahun photographed.
-And it is where she walked her beloved cats.
+Cahun and Moore are both buried in St Brelade’s Church in Jersey, which is next door to their old house.
+The church is a place Cahun photographed and it is where they walked their beloved cats.

-After thier death Cahun’s artwork remained in relative obscurity.
+After their death, Cahun’s artwork remained in relative obscurity.
 An exhibition “Surrealist Sisters – an extraordinary story of art and politics” was held in 1993 at Jersey Museum, showcasing John Wakeham’s collection of photographs, drawings, manuscripts and other material by Cahun and Moore.
-Wakeham, looking for Surrealist books, had bought tea chests of books and ‘stuff’ from a sale after Moore’s death in 1972.
-The exhibition led to material being acquired by Jersey Heritage in 1995.
-This was followed by a later purchase of another smaller collection in 2000.
+Wakeham had bought tea chests of Surrealist books and ‘stuff’ from a sale after Moore’s death in 1972.
+The exhibition led to his collection being acquired by Jersey Heritage in 1995.
+This was followed by a later purchase of another, smaller collection in 2000.

-And so Jersey is now home to the world’s best collection of Cahun’s work and we have loaned works to museums and galleries all over the world.
+Jersey is now home to the world’s largest collection of Cahun’s work and Jersey Heritage has loaned works to museums and galleries all over the world.

-View thier work at a permanent exhibition at Jersey Museum.
+View Claude Cahun’s work a permanent exhibition at Jersey Museum.

 Monochrome view of St Brelade's Church from La Rocquaise